Providence Breast Centre

 Back to top >>

-When ADH (or DIN 1b) or ALH is found in a woman's breast, we know that woman has an increased risk of developing breast cancer in her lifetime (about 20-25% chance).
+When Atypical Ductal Hyperplasia (ADH) or Atypical Lobular Hyperplasia (ALH) is found in a woman’s breast, we know that woman has an increased risk of developing breast cancer in her lifetime (about 20-25% chance).

 We recommend that you should check with your family doctor about current recommendations for women at higher breast cancer risk.
 You should consider these recommendations for breast cancer screening.